 - Summer semester assistantships pay $10 per hour, with a maximum of 440 hours and a minimum of 320 hours.

 Students may work for a combination of credit and pay.

-- Biology majors must enroll in the Research Concentration.
+- Biology majors are encouraged enroll in the Research Concentration.

 Grants to individual faculty members